J-Afzal/Linters/README.md

 TODO - Linters

 Add azure pipeline templates

-run pipelines against empty repo required github workflows
+    # TODO: can matrix os be made in to array like github actions?
+    # TODO: check that other jobs skip if this install linting deps step fails

-use command more often in write-output (check if triggers work and then use in terminal games to check if template works)
+    Add to terminal games to check template works

+run pipelines against empty repo

+Add logic to prevent multiple cd deployments on a day (and need to turn off azure pipeline cd)

 TODO - Terminal Games